KushBlazingJudah/feditext/README.md

 Feditext's goals are simple and to the point:

-- <=4000 SLOC in the main Go codebase according to cloc
-  - Previously it was 3,000 lines but the core engine came close to 2,000 so I bumped it.
-I don't think I will hit 4,000 but we're on track to hit 3,750.
-  - The target is for the Golang portion of the code.
-  - FChannel was approaching 6,000 lines when I started work on it and I found it hard to comprehend at times.
-I don't want it to be like this.
 - ~~Tons of comments~~ (lol), good documentation
   - Comments were kinda thrown out the window but it's pretty easy to figure out what's going on if you're even remotely proficient in SQL or Golang